TerranMechworks/mech3ax/README.md

 MechWarrior 3 Asset Extractor (`mech3ax`) is a cross-platform, GPLv3 project to extract assets from the 1998 MechWarrior 3 game to modern formats and back.
 It has been tested on Windows, macOS, and Linux (Ubuntu).

 Obviously, this is an unofficial fan effort and not connected to the developers or publishers.
+[Join us on Discord](https://discord.gg/Be53gMy)!

 [![The Annihilator 'Mech running](.github/mech_annihilator_run.gif)](https://imgur.com/a/H5pB1Vd)